File URI scheme: Windows

-Use the provided functions if possible.
-If you must create a URL programmatically and cannot access SHLWAPI.dll (for example from script, or another programming environment where the equivalent functions are not available) the above outline will help.

-Legacy URLs

-To aid the installed base of legacy applications on Win32 PathCreateFromUrl recognizes certain URLs which do not meet these criteria, and treats them uniformly.
-These are called "legacy" file URLs as opposed to "healthy" file URLs.

-In the past, a variety of other applications have used other systems.
-Some added an additional two slashes.
-For example, UNC path \\remotehost\share\dir\file.txt would become file:////remotehost/share/dir/file.txt instead of the "healthy" file://remotehost/share/dir/file.txt.

 Web pages

 File URLs are rarely used in Web pages on the public Internet, since they are only useful if it is known that a specific file exists on the designated host or the local computer.
 Additionally, web browsers generally disable File URLs in web pages that were not themselves loaded from a File URL for security reasons.

 The host specifier can be used to retrieve a file from an external source.
 However, no specific file-retrieval protocol is specified and the interpretation of the host specifier is not well standardized, so it is only useful in specific circumstances.

-If a web page wants to access files stored on the computer the web browser is running on, a modern alternative to File URLs is the HTML5 File API.